ethankennerly/as2cs/README.md

 To-do
 =====

- * Convert member variable.
- * Convert static variable.
+ * Convert member and static variables.
  * Convert extended class declaration.
+ * Example file of all of the above.
  * Literals in CAPITAL\_CASE following ANTLR grammar conventions.
  * Grammar names in snake\_case following simpleparsegrammar conventions.